zumbalogy/command_search/README.md

 the query.
 A user can specify full-word and case sensitive query parts by using quotation marks, so the search `'ann'` will not match "anne" or `"bob"` to not match "bobby".
-Quoted searches can match whole phrases, like `"You had me at HELLO!"`.
+Quoted query parts can search for whole phrases, such as `"You had me at HELLO!"`.
-Collections can also be queried in a few extra ways, which can be used in combination.
+Collections can also be queried with commands, which can be used in combination.

 | Command | Character            | Examples                               |
 | ----    | -----                | ----------                             |